nktoan/risk-distribution-matching/CMNIST/README.md

 # CMNIST experiments

-This is the source code for replicating the results on the CMNIST dataset from our paper accepted to WACV'24 (Research Track): *Domain Generalisation via Risk Distribution Matching*.
+This is the source code for replicating the results on the CMNIST dataset from our paper accepted to **WACV'24 (Research Track)**: **'Domain Generalisation via Risk Distribution Matching'**.

 We named our proposed algorithm  **RDM**.

 This sub-repo contains code for running experiments on the ColoredMNIST dataset of [Arjovsky et al., 2019](https://arxiv.org/abs/1907.02893).

 This sub-repository allows you to replicate the ColoredMNIST results presented in our submitted paper.
-Specifically, once you have configured your paths, initialized your launcher, and set up ColoredMNIST based on the provided guidelines, you can use the subsequent commands to reproduce the *RDM* results we have reported in our paper.
+Specifically, once you have configured your paths, initialised your launcher, and set up ColoredMNIST based on the provided guidelines, you can use the subsequent commands to reproduce the *RDM* results we have reported in our paper.

 Thank you for your interest!